butterdori/lo-fi-overlays/README.md

 # Lo-Fi Overlays
 Lo-Fi, unobtrusive overlays for 16:9 retro gaming handhelds such as, and tested on, Retroid Pocket 4/Retroid Pocket 4 Pro.
-Tested for 16:9 1334x750 (750p) resolution.
+It also includes pixel grid effect to better depict GBA display.
+Tested for 16:9, 1334x750 (750p) resolution.
 For use with RetroArch.
 This will probably work on any 16:9 device such as Odin 2 or the Retroid Pocket 5.
 However, I have neither so I cannot test it.

 Attributions: [Jeltr0n](https://github.com/Jeltr0n/Retro-Overlays), [cizia64](https://github.com/cizia64/CrossMix-OS)